Resources Chosen and Created with Families for Families

 We will all have different starting points of next steps while on the journey toward our visions, goals or dreams.
 Below are a few examples for people at different stages in their lives.
 Choose what works for you!

 What You Can Do – Taking a Next Step Great ideas for people living with a disability and their families who want to take a step forward for living an everyday life as a valued citizen.
 Start with one idea!
 Have you ever felt stuck?
 Have you wondered what to do next?
 Have you felt like the only thing to do is wait on a list?
 Are you just beginning your life as an adult?
-If you have said yes to any of these questions, consider choosing an idea from the following pages.
+If you have said yes to any of these questions, consider choosing an idea from the pages in this document.
 Then, just go for it.
 It can work best to take things one step at a time.
 What you choose will depend on where you are in your life, what you have already tried, and what makes the most sense for you today, now.

 Start Early: Connect with Developmental Services Ontario (DSO) Plan ahead before your family member turns 18 years old.
 You can start between 14 and 16 years of age.
 This is a one-page guide created for teenagers who are living with a developmental disability and their families.
 This sheet provides steps to take before turning 18.
 It is an easy to use sheet that provides pathways to eligibility and to applying for adult developmental services.